A Bayesian Hierarchical Score for Structure Learning from Related Data Sets: Simulation Studies

+The aim of this simulation study is to evaluate the performance of BHD as different networks parameters vary.
+Specifically, we consider different number of nodes, related data sets and states for each variable.

-To evaluate the performance of BHD, we first sample 3 network structures for each of three different levels of sparsity, such that the proportion of the number of arcs per node is equal to $c \in \{1, 1.2, 1.5\}$, and each combination of: \begin{itemize} \item $N =\left\{5, 10\right\}$, where $N$ represents the number of nodes; \item $|F| \in \left\{2, 5, 10\right\}$, where $|F|$ represents the number of related data sets; \item $|X_{i}| \in \left\{2, 5\right\}$, where $| X_{i} |$ represents the number of states for each variable. \end{itemize} Then, for both scenario (a) and (b), we replicate the same structure for all the $|F|$ related data sets.
+We first sample 3 network structures for each of three different levels of sparsity, such that they contain $\{1, 1.2, 1.5\}\cdot N$ arcs, and each combination of: \begin{itemize} \item $N \in \left\{5, 10\right\}$, where $N$ represents the number of nodes; \item $|F| \in \left\{2, 5, 10\right\}$, where $|F|$ represents the number of related data sets; \item $|X_{i}| \in \left\{2, 5\right\}$, where $|X_{i}|$ represents the number of states for each variable. \end{itemize} Then, for both scenario (a) and (b), we replicate the same structure for all the $|F|$ related data sets.
 In scenario (b), for each of the $N_F$ data sets differing from the others, we randomly remove $N_A$ arcs from the network, with $N_F\in\{1,2\}$ and $N_A\in\{1,2\}$.
 Thus, in scenario (b) we deal with $N_F$ structures that differ from one another and from the main structure by $N_A$ arcs.

-Once the structures have been generated, we sample 10 different parameter sets for each of \textbf{hier}, \textbf{iid} and \textbf{id}; and, for each of these parameter sets, we sample 10 times $|F|$ related data sets, each of them composed of the same number of observations $n_f \in \{10, 100, 200, 500, 1000\}$.
-We then perform structure learning on the resulting data by means of the hill-climbing implementation in bnlearn \citep{jss09} with BHD and BDeu scores.
-For both scores we use the imaginary sample $s = 1$.
-In the case of BDeu we pool all the available data from different related data sets.
+Once the network structures have been generated, we sample 10 different parameter sets for each of \textbf{hier}, \textbf{iid} and \textbf{id}.
+Then, for each of these parameter sets, we sample $|F|$ related data sets, each containing $n_f \in \{10, 100, 200, 500, 1000\}$ observations.

-We evaluate the accuracy in reconstructing the network with the Structural Hamming Distance (SHD) between the estimated and the true underlying structure, True Positive (TP), False Positive (FP) and False Negative (FN) arcs.